 - Information on your pet's diet, mealtimes and exercise regime

 - Any bedding, bowls and toys your pet is familiar with

 - Details of the microchip database in case your pet gets lost or stolen

 - Information about any of your pet's behavioural traits and temperament

 Protection for your pet

-If you protect your pet with Sainsbury’s Bank Pet Insurance, we’ll make sure your pet is protected while you’re abroad – whether they’re with you or not.
+If you protect your cat or dog with Sainsbury’s Bank Pet Insurance, we’ll make sure they’re protected while you’re abroad – whether they’re with you or not.

 Whether you’re sightseeing with your Siamese cat or enjoying a beach break with your Beagle, our holiday cover will give you: